couchbaselabs/docs-ng/content/couchbase-sdk-java-1.1/store-operations.markdown

 4 nodes (including replicas).

 In the following, the requirement is specified as requiring persistence to the master and propagation of the data to the three replicas.
-This requirment is weaker than requring the data to be persisted on all four nodes including the three replicas.
+This requirement is weaker than requring the data to be persisted on all four nodes including the three replicas.